CalvinLloyd117/CraftBanzi/README.md

 - **Assets**

   Either Add an asset (that already exists in the back-end) or select Upload a file, which will prompt you to choose an asset to upload from your computer.
+Image assets will automatically be sized to fit within the front-end.
+You do not need to worry about properly sizing images, the system will handle the image scaling on its own.

+ **Note:** Depending where the image will appear, it may be sized differently.
+For example, the images uploaded to the **Project Background Image** field will fill the entire width of the project panel, and will overflow if necessary to avoid distorting the image.
+Images in this case also have a parallax effect attached to them which will introduce additional cropping on the top and bottom of the image.
+Conversely, **Lab Member Profile Picture** images will size themselves relative the the size of the content that they appear next to, but will not exceed the intrinsic dimensions of the image (i.e. if the image is 500x500 pixels, it will not grow to 900x900 pixels, becoming large and blurry to fill the space).

 ### Modifying Entry Content